tonnidas/tonnidas.github.io/content/home/award.md

 active = true  # Activate this widget? true/false
 weight = 95  # Order that this section will appear.

-title = "Awards & Scholarships"
-subtitle = ""
+title = "Achievements, Awards and Scholarships" subtitle = ""

 [design]